Networking in Pouta

 In the situation that your project is missing a default network you will not be able to create a virtual machine.
 And if you are missing a router, you will not be able to assign ports* in your machine for example to a floating IP.

-If you find yourself in the need of creating a network and or router, you can recreate the default settings via the web interface with the following instructions.
+If you find you in the need of creating a network and or router, you can recreate the default settings via the web interface with the following instructions.

 A port is a connection point for attaching a single device to a network.